humio/cloudwatch2humio/CONTRIBUTING.md

 7. Upating the stack.

-    - To update the stack, use the following command:
+    - To update the stack, add your changes and use the command:

         ```
         aws cloudformation update-stack --stack-name YOUR-DESIRED-STACK-NAME --template-body file://cloudformation.json --parameters file://parameters.json --capabilities CAPABILITY_IAM --region YOUR-REGION
         ```

     - Note: The stack will only register changes in the CloudFormation file or in the parameters' file.
-If you have updated the lambda files, you need to change the name of the zip file, and thus the parameter `S3KeyNameForZipWithLambdas` for your changes to be recognized.
+If you have updated the lambda files, you need to change the name of the version of the ZIP file, and thus the parameter `Version` for your changes to be recognized.

 8. Deleting the stack.